Create-Community/Website/content/workshops/Project-Brainstorming/Project Brainstorming.md

 ## Come design some cool projects with us!

-We are excited to announce another event on Wednesday September 24th at 7:00PM, being held at 1226 Ellis Street, Kelowna BC!
+We are excited to announce another event on Wednesday October 8th at 7:00PM, being held at 1226 Ellis Street, Kelowna BC!

 This time we will be brainstorming more personalized events to offer our community and would greatly appreciate feedback!
 So please come down and join us to have your voice heard and help guide future events.